 Passengers have voted us “Best large airport in North America” for the fourth year in a row

 We’ve also received a new award for “Best hygiene measures in North America.”
 These recognitions would not have been possible without your unwavering focus on the passenger during the pandemic.
 From helping travellers navigate the complexities of the airport experience during the pandemic to living our Healthy Airport commitment day in and day out, these are your awards.

 New COVID-19 testing for international arriving travellers

-Starting February 1, 2021, the Government of Ontario requires all international travellers who are remaining in Ontario to take a COVID-19 test upon arrival.
-To learn more, visit the Government of Ontario's news release.
+Starting February 22, 2021, the Government of Canada requires all international travellers who are remaining in Canada to take a COVID-19 test upon arrival.
+To learn more, visitthe Government of Canada's website.